lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 	- Custom social image url
 	- Upload images.
 	- Hemingway and grammarly would be sick.
+- Templated, You CAN do outlines in wst, you just dont keep them separate, those are called templates.
+Create a template, edit it as you write.
+- Backlog of ideas, outliner.
+Maybe add a backlog of ideas app to wst, if I want it.
+Maybe it also functions as a simple outliner or something.
 - Feature parity with wst1:
 	- Email reminders when it's time to write
 	- Typewriter mode.